 Classrooms are equipped with instructor computers and projectors.
 Instructors who need periodic use of computers should contact the Facilities Scheduling Coordinator.

-Maintenance and repair requests for non-computer-related instructional equipment should be reported to the Director of the ASU Mid-South Library Media Center-preferably by e-mail.
+Maintenance and repair requests for non-computer-related instructional equipment should be emailed to academicaffairs@asumidsouth.edu.

 Media and Publicity